SJSUSpring2020-CMPE272/Covid19Proj/README.md

 ### 1.Project title:
 Identify Music Style and Creat Music by Style
 ### 2.Idea description:
 There are so many kinds of music among the world.
-For the music fan who collect lots of music, this application intend to help them identify and sort the music by style.
-I personally occurs the suitation that I collect a song but I don't know which kind of it.
-This application would be help.In further, after it learned how to identify music, this application can be more advanced to create specific music by style.
-Musician may use this function to help them get inspration from the music created by the application and improve their own creation.
+It's a huge for human to sort them.
+If we use artificial intelligence to do it, it will be a big help.
+After learned how to identify music, it even could help us to create the specific music.
 ### 3.Goal of the project:
 Music fan and musician
 ### 4.Technology stack: :